 After the month-long trip by boat aboard the Aorangi, Howard, who had never left Vancouver before, became a minor celebrity Down Under appearing on the front pages of several Aussie newspapers, black athletes being a rarity at the time in Australia.
-In fact, she is believed to be the first black woman athlete to represent Canada in international competition.
+In fact, she is believed to be the first female athlete of African descent to represent Canada in international competition.
 An admirer gave her a stuffed koala bear as a gift.

 At the Games, slightly overwhelmed by the attention and homesick for her family and friends back in Vancouver, Howard finished sixth in the 100-yard dash, yet she helped the Canadian 440-yards and 660-yard relay teams to silver and bronze medals respectively.
 Determined to run at the 1940 Olympics in Tokyo, war intervened and the Games were cancelled.
 Her sprinting career was over by the time the Olympics resumed a decade later.